-The hardest thing about getting people to buy into life insurance is getting them to talk about life insurance in the first place.
+The hardest thing about getting people to buy life insurance is getting them to talk about life insurance in the first place.
 If there are two topics that really bum people out, it’s money and death.

 That’s why we here at PolicyGenius can empathize with what Willing.com is trying to do: modernize something that people really don’t want to talk about but is also really important.
 Willing wants to bring will creation online and make it easier than ever.